olavea/Lillian-and-Ola-Vea-com/content/blog/2023/2-week/usage-data/index.md

   const twitterClient = new Client(process.env.TWITTER_BEARER_TOKEN);

   // 2.
-Get info about user from Twitter ✅
+Get info about each user from Twitter ✅

   for (const record of records) {
     const { data: account } = await twitterClient.users.findUserById(